SharePoint

 Download Geriatric Rehabilitation Services brochure (276 kb, PDF)

-This structured group therapy programme, designed by a collaborative team of healthcare professionals, empowers patients diagnosed with Mild Cognitive Impairment and their caregivers with the skills to combat cognitive and physical frailty via a multi-domain intervention.
+MasterMind is a structured group therapy programme designed by a collaborative team of healthcare professionals to empower patients diagnosed with Mild Cognitive Impairment and their caregivers with the skills to combat cognitive and physical frailty via multi-domain interventions.

-This programme aims to enhance cognitive well-being, promote physical health, and provides a supportive environment for personal growth and development.
+MasterMind aims to enhance cognitive well-being, promote physical health and provide a supportive environment for personal growth and development.

 Structure of Programme